keesiemeijer/related-posts-by-taxonomy/readme.txt

 3. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
+= 0.3.1 =
+* New filters for the related posts query.
+* Fixed minor bug when using spaces in post_types string in the short code.
+* Added plugin icons introduced with WordPress 4.0

 = 0.3 =
 * Enhancement
 	* New parameters for the shortcode and widget: include_terms and caption.